bnew/RecordAndPlaybackForTouchdesigner/readme.md

 A CHOP player
 And a component that contains all 4 and allows you to switch between them.

-See ['release'](https://github.com/bnew/RecordAndPlaybackForTouchdesigner/Release) folder for reusable toxes
+See 'release'folder for reusable toxes

 # source